kaiban-ai/kaibanjs-docs/docs/use-cases/03-Resume Creation.md

 :::

 ### The Agentic Solution
-Imagine transforming this process with AgenticJS automation:
+Imagine transforming this process with KaibanJS automation:

 - **Scenario:** Creating a resume for David Llaca, a JavaScript Developer who is currently exploring new job opportunities.